Part 1: Soft Skills Customer Service Staff Need to Make Customers Happy

 Customer service can effectively make or break your business in the eyes of customers.
 According to Small Biz Genius, 95% of customers indicated that customer service is a decisive factor in their brand loyalty.
 In addition, 58% of customers said that bad customer experience can lead to them abandoning a brand they otherwise enjoyed purchasing from.

 This makes careful selection, onboarding, and coaching of new customer support agents a necessity rather than a luxury.
 And it’s particularly critical in B2B customer support organizations where clients are more complex and higher value entities.
 Whether you are a customer support professional or manage a team of agents for your company, certain soft skills can significantly improve your servicing efforts.
-Let’s take a closer look at some of the skills your staff should work on in order to make customers happy in 2020 and beyond.
+Let’s take a closer look at some of the customer service soft skills your staff should work on in order to make customers happy in 2020 and beyond.

 The majority of customer support tickets can be solved by simply listening to what the person on the other end has to say.
 This makes active listening an essential soft skill in your customer service team.
 Active listening represents proactive communication with the other part in which your support agent carefully listens for trigger words.
 If a customer is agitated about their late shipment, how can you help them get it more quickly?
 Or, if your customer has problems with the cloud-based platform they are subscribed to, how can you help them complete an operation on their end?
 Learning how to directly and succinctly respond to each question is an essential element in making your customers happy.